 Holly, a native Philadelphian, is an alumna of Solomon Schecter Hebrew Day School and Akiba Hebrew Academy.
 She received her B.A. at New York University and J.D. at Temple University School of Law.
 Holly resides in Merion Station, Pennsylvania, with her husband, Leib Meadvin and their family.

 Rebecca grew up in Northeast Philadelphia and attended Politz Hebrew Academy and Torah Academy.
 She received her B.A. the University of Pennsylvania.
-Rebecca lives with her husband, Shalom, and their son in Merion Station, Pennsylvania.
+Rebecca lives with her husband, Shalom, and their children in Merion Station, Pennsylvania.

 Michael Bohnen is an advisor to the Kohelet Foundation.
 He has served as President of the Adelson Family Foundation since 2007.